Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a white pearl worth at least 100 gp, which the spell consumes)
 **Duration:** 1 hour

 You impart latent luck to yourself or one willing creature you can see within range.
-When the chosen creature makes an attack roll, an ability check, or a :d20-save: **Saving Throw** before the spell ends, it can dismiss this spell on itself to roll an additional d20 and choose which of the d20s to use.
+When the chosen creature makes an :d20-attack: **Attack Roll**, an :d20-check: **Ability Check**, or a :d20-save: **Saving Throw** before the spell ends, it can dismiss this spell on itself to roll an additional d20 and choose which of the d20s to use.
 Alternatively, when an :d20-attack: **Attack Roll** is made against the chosen creature, it can dismiss this spell on itself to roll a d20 and choose which of the d20s to use, the one it rolled or the one the attacker rolled.

 If the original d20 roll has :d20-adv: **Advantage** or disadvantage, the creature rolls the additional d20 after :d20-adv: **Advantage** or :d20-disadv: **Disadvantage** has been applied to the original roll.***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you can target one additional creature for each slot level above 2nd.